Dave Rudabaugh

-David Rudabaugh (July 14, 1854 – February 18, 1886) was a cowboy, outlaw and gunfighter in the American Old West.
-Modern writers often refer to him as "Dirty Dave" because of his alleged aversion to water, though no evidence has emerged to show that he was ever referred to as such in his own lifetime.
+David Rudabaugh (July 14, 1854 – February 18, 1886), nicknamed "Dirty Dave" or "Arkansas Dave", was an American cowboy, outlaw and gunfighter in the American frontier.
+It is a popular myth that he was known as Dirty Dave because he rarely bathed and wore dirty clothes.
+In fact, there is no indication he was ever referred to as such during his lifetime, and there are no contemporary sources known to have criticized his hygiene.
+Furthermore, the sobriquet “Arkansas Dave” was fabricated entirely by film writer John Fusco for the Young Guns 2 (1990) screenplay, because he “thought it sounded good”.

 Early life

 Rudabaugh was born in Fulton County, Illinois.
 His father was killed in the Civil War when Dave was a boy.
 The family moved to Ohio and later Kansas.

 Outlaw

 The outlaw career of Dave Rudabaugh began in earnest in Arkansas in the early 1870s.
 He was part of a band of outlaws who robbed and participated in cattle rustling along with Milton Yarberry and Mysterious Dave Mather.
 The three were suspected in the death of a rancher and fled the state.
 By some accounts all three went to Decatur, Texas, but other accounts have Rudabaugh heading to the Black Hills of South Dakota, where he became a stagecoach robber.